Battle of Cartagena de Indias: Spanish Caribbean

 The Spanish Caribbean trade had a network of four main ports: Vera Cruz; Cartagena; Porto Bello; and the main port through which all the trade of those three ports came, Havana.
 On 22 November 1739 the British captured Porto Bello in the Viceroyalty of New Granada.
 The British attack was part of an attempt to damage the Spanish economy.
 The poorly defended port was attacked by six British ships of the line under the command of Vice-Admiral Edward Vernon.
 The relative ease of this capture, although the city was abandoned immediately after the battle, caused jubilation in Britain.

 Vernon was given command over one quarter of the Royal Navy, which formed part of a major combined arms amphibious expedition under the overall command of Lord Cathcart.
 The first goal of the expedition was to capture Havana, the most important of the Spanish ports because it had facilities where ships could be refitted and, by 1740, it had become Spain's largest and most active shipyard.
 Lord Cathcart died en route and it remained unclear who was in command overall.
-Cathcart's untimely demise resulted in dissension in the British command, preventing the coordination needed for this complex operation.
+Cathcart's death resulted in dissension in the British command, preventing the coordination needed for this complex operation.

 The despatch of the large fleet and troop contingent had been demanded by the British public led by merchant lobbyists, and the South Sea Company in particular, which refused to accept the compromise agreements made by the Spanish and British governments.
 The Duke of Newcastle advocated the public's demands before Parliament.
-Vice-Admiral Vernon was an active and ardent supporter of war against Spain and advocated offensive actions both in Parliament and before the British Admiralty.
+Vice-admiral Vernon was an active and ardent supporter of war against Spain and advocated offensive actions both in Parliament and before the British Admiralty.
 The decision to mount a large expedition to the West Indies was reached in December 1739.
-Walpole, who opposed the war categorically, and Vernon, who favored small squadron actions, were both dissatisfied with the situation.
+Walpole, who opposed the war categorically, and Vernon, who favoured small squadron actions, were both dissatisfied with the situation.
 Vernon, despite his earlier failed raid on Cartagena, was not convinced that a large-scale attack on a heavily fortified city would prove to be as successful as his smaller Portobello assault had been.
-He feared in particularly that a prolonged siege would lead to heavy attrition from disease, a typical situation given the limited medical knowledge of the time.
+He feared in particular that a prolonged siege would lead to heavy attrition from disease, a typical situation given the medical knowledge of the time.